mit212/lab9_2025/README.md

 ### 2.1 Linearly Separable Case

 First, open `svm/p1abc.py`.
 At the top you will notice three boolean variables, `p1a`, `p1b`, `p1c`.
-For now, please set `p1a` to `True` and `p1b` and `p1c` to `False`.
+For now, please set `p1a` to `True`, and `p1b` and `p1c` to `False`.
 Run `p1abc.py`.
 You should see a figure pop up with a bunch of red data and a bunch of blue data in distinct groups.
 This is the known and classified data that we will use to train our first SVM.

 Now, set both `p1a` and `p1b` to be `True`.
 This is where we actually train our data.